 Too much sugar in your bloodstream contributes to plaque formation, harming your arteries.
 Because of this, high blood sugar is a risk factor for heart disease.

 One way of determining your blood sugar level is with an HbA1c test.
-Your HbA1c number reflects your average blood sugar level from the past 3 to 4 months.
+Your HbA1c levels reflect your average blood sugar level from the past 3 to 4 months.

 An HbA1c test is not the same as the glucose result you get from a blood glucose meter.
 A blood glucose meter determines your at-the-moment blood sugar level, which often swings up and down throughout the day as you eat and exercise.